Deeech/it-collection/OtherCollections.md

 * [frontend-stuff](https://github.com/moklick/frontend-stuff) - A continuously expanded list of framework/libraries and tools I used/want to use when building things on the web.
 Mostly Javascript stuff.
 * [pseudo_elements](https://gist.github.com/webtobesocial/aefd6e25064c08e0cc9a) - A CSS pseudo-element is used to style specified parts of an element.
 In some cases you can style native HTML controls with vendor specific pseudo-elements.
 Here you will find an list of cross browser specific pseudo-element selectors.
 * [awesome-micro-npm-packages](https://github.com/parro-it/awesome-micro-npm-packages) - A curated list of small, focused npm packages.
+* [dev-books.com](http://www.dev-books.com/) - We analysed more than 40 000 000 questions and answers on stackoverflow.com to bring you the top of most mentioned books (5720 in total).